June 20, 2019

 Our facial expressions divulge so much to people around us, and when you’re experiencing an unusual degree of stress, well-meaning friends and family will surely pick up on it, possibly encouraging you to simply, “Cheer up, buttercup!”
 The truth is, of course, it takes a lot more than a couple of words to turn our mood around.

-Yet new research does support the idea of positive thinking in order to diminish levels of depression and anxiety that could possibly occur when we’re overwhelmed with stress – something important for busy family caregivers to take to heart to decrease the potential for burnout.
+Yet new research does support the idea of positive thinking in order to diminish levels of depression and anxiety that could possibly occur when we’re overwhelmed with stress – something important for busy family caregivers to take to heart to decrease the potential for caregiver stress or burnout.

 Judith Moskowitz, lead psychologist in the research project who consequently created a program to overcome the unpredictable manner of emotions so prevalent in individuals providing care for a loved one, says, “We’re not saying don’t be sad or upset about what’s going on.
 But we know people can experience positive emotions alongside that negative emotion, and that positive emotion can help them cope better.”

-The core techniques in her program include the following:
+The core techniques to help caregiver stress in her program include the following:

 - Keep a journal of things for which you are thankful – even the small things.